TummanapallyAnuraag/EE610_GUI/README.md

 The -R is used for recursion (folder within folder scenario)

+Also change the owner to www-data

+`sudo chown -R www-data:www-data images/`

 b) The image upload size must be more than the permissible limit.

 You can check and change this *permissible limit* in /etc/php/7.0/apache2/php.ini